Analytics-at-Sauder/Analytics-at-Sauder.github.io/p15_conjoint_analysis.md

 #### Author: Kemjika Ananaba

-In this project, we would review conjoint Analysis and its application when introducing a new product into the market.
-Rank-based conjoint analysis is carried out in this project using multiple linear regression.
-We encourage you to create your own Jupytor notebook and follow along.
-You can also download this notebook together with any affiliated data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub repository.
-Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).
+In this Project, we will learn about conjoint analysis and its application when introducing a new product into the market.
+Rank-based conjoint analysis is carried out in this Project using multiple linear regression.
+We encourage you to create your own Jupytor Notebook and follow along.
+You can also download this notebook together with any accompanying data in the [Notebooks and Data](https://github.com/Master-of-Business-Analytics/Notebooks_and_Data) GitHub Repository.
+Alternatively, if you do not have Python or Jupyter Notebook installed yet, you may experiment with a virtual Notebook by launching Binder or Syzygy below (learn more about these two tools in the [Resource](https://analytics-at-sauder.github.io/resource.html) tab).

 <a href="https://ubc.syzygy.ca/jupyter/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2FAnalytics-at-Sauder%2FProject_15_Conjoint_Analysis&urlpath=tree%2FProject_15_Conjoint_Analysis%2Fp15_conjoint_analysis.ipynb&branch=master" target="_blank" class="button">Launch Syzygy (UBC)</a>